yaci/jmeter-aem-templates/README.md

 # Running
 We assume that you are in JMETER_HOME/bin directory.

+To open and edit test in GUI, execute
+`jmeter -q environment.properties -q loadparams.properties`

-To run the tests from the console, execute
+To run the tests from command line, execute
-`jmeter -q [path/to]environment.properties -q [path/to]loadparams.properties`
+`jmeter -n -q [path/to]environment.properties -q [path/to]loadparams.properties`

-We advise that you make a copies of environment.properties file, one for every of your environments, so then you can run
+We advise that you make a copies of environment.properties file, one for each of your environments, so then you can run
 `jmeter -n -q integration.properties -q loadparams.properties` or
 `jmeter -n -q staging.properties -q loadparams.properties`
 Similarily you can make copies of loadparams.properties so you can easily run the same test with different loads.

-For opening tests in GUI, simply omit `-n` parameter from above example, i.e.
-`jmeter -q environment.properties -q loadparams.properties`

 # All Features
 * Test Plan element - with ${project} variable to be changed.